See All FAQs and Terms (Quick Links) for links to all FAQs including purchase terms, free software agreements, and software licensing terms.

 Digital Signatures and User Account Control

-Most if not all of our applications are digitally signed!
-A digital signature is what is displayed in User Account Control pop-ups requesting admin rights prior to running the apps.
-There are two issues that one may discover that is caused by this setup.
+Most if not all of our applications are digitally signed.
+Information from the digital signature is displayed in User Account Control pop-ups (requesting admin rights) prior to running the apps.

 To resolve the issue, be sure and install the Trusted Root Certificates update from Microsoft/Windows Update.
 If this does not appear in the updates list, you may manually download and install the package directly from Microsoft HERE for Windows XP.
 Alternately, visit which will prompt you to download the appropriate cert, open the file and select Install.